GCNv2: Efficient Correspondence Prediction for Real-Time SLAM: Introduction

-Like many other areas of research, there is a trend in SLAM to investigate deep learning-based methods.
-In \cite{SuperPoint} a keypoint detector and descriptor called SuperPoint is presented.
-Experimental results show that this CNN-based method has more distinctive descriptors than classical descriptors such as SIFT, and a detector on par with them.
-However, evaluation on homography estimation in \cite{SuperPoint} shows that it is only working on par with other keypoint extractors, classical or learning-based.
-In our previous work~\cite{GCN}, presented before SuperPoint, we introduced the Geometric Correspondence Network, GCN, specifically tailored for producing keypoints for camera motion estimation, achieving better accuracy than classical methods.
-However, due to the computation and structure limitation of GCN, it is difficult to achieve real-time performance in a fully-operational system, e.g. on board a drone.
-Both keypoint extraction and matching are computationally too expensive.
-Furthermore, due to the multi-frame matching setup, integrating GCN into existing SLAM systems becomes non-trivial.
+There is a trend in SLAM to investigate deep learning-based methods.
+In \cite{SuperPoint} a CNN based keypoint detector and descriptor called SuperPoint is presented.
+Experimental results show that SuperPoint has more distinctive descriptors than classical methods such as SIFT, and SuperPoint's detector is on par with classical methods.
+In our previous work~\cite{GCN} we introduced the Geometric Correspondence Network, GCN, specifically tailored for producing keypoints for camera motion estimation, achieving better accuracy than classical methods.
+However, due to the computational demands of GCN and its multi-frame matching setup, it is difficult to achieve real-time performance in a fully-operational SLAM system, e.g. on board a drone.
+Both keypoint extraction and matching are computationally too expensive. \jiexiong{Indeed, integration of deep learning into SLAM systems in performance-constrained settings is identified as an open problem in \cite{cadena2016past}.}

-In this paper we introduce GCNv2, based on the conclusions from~\cite{GCN}, to improve computational efficiency while still maintaining the high precision of GCN.
-Our contributions are: \begin{itemize} \item GCNv2 maintains the accuracy of GCN, providing significant improvements in motion estimation in comparison to related deep learning-based feature extraction methods as well as classical methods. \item The inference of GCNv2 can run on embedded low-power hardware, such as a Jetson TX2, compared to GCN which requires a desktop GPU for real-time inference. \item We design GCNv2 to have the same descriptor format as the ORB feature so that it can be drop-in substituted as the keypoint extractor in SLAM systems like ORB-SLAM2~\cite{ORBSLAM2-TRO17} or SVO2~\cite{SVO-TRO17}. \item We demonstrate the effectiveness and robustness of our work by using GCN-SLAM\footnote{Built on ORB-SLAM2 with ORB substituted for GCNv2} on a real drone for control, and show that it handles situations where ORB-SLAM2 fails. \end{itemize}
+In this paper we introduce GCNv2, based on the conclusions from~\cite{GCN}, to improve computational efficiency while still maintaining the high precision of GCN. \jiexiong{We rectify the multi-frame setup issue by instead predicting for a single frame at a time.} Our contributions are: \begin{itemize} \item \jiexiong{GCNv2 retains comparable accuracy to GCN, providing notable improvements in motion estimation compared to related deep learning-based feature extraction methods, while significantly reducing inference time.} \item \jiexiong{We include binarization of the feature vector into the training, which greatly accelerates the matching.
+We design GCNv2 to have the same descriptor format as ORB features and have the ability to be used directly as the keypoint extractor in SLAM systems like ORB-SLAM2~\cite{ORBSLAM2-TRO17} or SVO2~\cite{SVO-TRO17}.} \item We demonstrate the effectiveness and robustness of our work by using GCN-SLAM\footnote{Built on ORB-SLAM2 with ORB substituted for GCNv2} on a real drone for control, and show that it handles situations where ORB-SLAM2 fails.
+GCN-SLAM runs real-time on embedded low-power hardware, such as a Jetson TX2, as opposed to GCN which requires a desktop GPU for real-time inference. \end{itemize}